yesterdayne/yesterdayne/README.md

 if you have a skin from the same show/game/whatever as me, feel free to sit next to me and hang if you want! just don't expect me to really talk much, but i don't mind if we silently vibe around each other!

-ummm i don't generally do DNI's but i will say if u are someone who thinks princess bubblegum is similar to hitler or think she's a groomer or something literally GET AWAY FROM HER!!!
+ummm i don't generally do DNI's (i will usually figure out if i want to talk to you or not fairly quickly) but i will say if u are someone who thinks princess bubblegum is similar to hitler or think she's a groomer or something literally GET AWAY FROM HER!!!
 GET A JOB!!!!! i will not want to talk to you

 --------------------------------